Rose Marie Beck

 “But this is not us”, we all agreed.
 This part of the exhibition has miserably failed, we declared.
 Poorly made, poor concept, poor museology.

 We – in the north, if I am allowed to say that – have the resources and the power to reject such ascriptions.
-We – If there exists such a thing – seem to have sufficient confidence to insist on voice and coherence of the self.
-Yet the shame of being distorted beyond recognition is an existential normality, however painful, for many people.
+We – If there exists such a thing – seem to have the weight of deprovincialized history, the privilege of confidence, to insist on voice and coherence of the self.
+Yet the shame of being distorted beyond recognition is an existential normality, however painful, for more people than we are prepared to accept.